daviel/Love2D-Benchmarks/README.md

 | Huge Tilemap Experimental | 5 | 4506699 | 4329579 | 4779127 | 32 | 512x512 |

 ## Project
 I will add some more benchmarks every now and then and will write down every optimization I found.
-The next thing I am currently working on is a high performance tile-renderer.

 I am open for any contribution and information on improving my benchmarks as well as suggestions what should be implemented.

 ## Background